danielegiulianini/qu-bft/README.md

 Developed in gRPC and scala with a strongly modular approach, it's available in this repo either as:

 - an extensible and reusable scala library, providing an access point to Q/U's client and service functionalities,
-- a console line, demo application for showcasing its potentialities and acting as an example for the construction of more complex services.
+- a console line, demo application implementing a simple Replicated State Machine (RSM) for showcasing its potentialities and acting as an example for the construction of more complex services.

 ## Features